saurfang/d3-corrplot/README.md

 However I have observed that using too many points can lead to a degenerating performance for a large matrix.
 So the choice of using finely segmentized path is up to you.
-If you don't include Superformula script, the base implementation of square and circle only just minimal points/arcs.
+If you don't include Superformula script, the base implementation of square and circle only use minimal points/arcs.

 ## Notes